dancsecs/sztest/README.md

 Programs writing to standard outputs (```os.Stdout```, ```os.Stderr```) and the go log package (which may be distinct from os.Stderr) can have the outputs captured and reviewed as part of testing.
-This can be to confirm failing conditions are preperly logged and reported as part of full testing.
+This can be to confirm failing conditions are properly logged and reported as part of full testing.

 Each can be captured individually or the log package and os.Stderr can be combined together into a single captured feed.
-Selection of the feeds is instatiated whwn the check object is initially created.
+Selection of the feeds is instantiated when the check object is initially created.
 See [Appendix A: Capture* creation functions](#appendix-a-list-of-sztestcapture-create-functions) for a complete list.